VIRDIJS/VIRDIJS/README.md

 <h2>Jatinder Virdi</h2>
 👋 Hi there, I’m Jatinder 👳‍♂️.
-An autodidact with a passion, hunger and enthusiasm for Full Stack Web Development 💻 and all things Programming!!
+An autodidact with a passion, hunger and enthusiasm for Full Stack Web Development 💻 and all things Programming.

 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning Python, Javascript, NodeJS, React, Tailwind CSS and GraphQL